How to Send Recurring Emails in Gmail

 • Time – Recurring emails save a lot of time.
 Instead of typing out each email manually, you can create a template and then simply tweak it in a small way.

 • Compliance – If there are certain procedures or workflows in order to remain compliant with regulatory bodies, a recurring email acts as an excellent reminder.
+For instance, a recurring email to remind your administrative team to file the company’s annual report can be a great way to avoid penalties and late fees.

 • Focus on core competencies – The last thing you need your team focusing on is creating emails.
 If it’s something that can be automated, then it frees up your team’s focus on activities that truly move you forward in terms of revenue.